quatrope/ois/docs/installation.rst

     pip install ois

-This will install the latest stable version on PIPy.
+This will install the latest stable version on PyPI.

 From the development distribution (unstable)
 --------------------------------------------